 Pro Tip: Make sure your inclusiveness plays out in your party invitations, decorations, and party activities as well.

 One good reason to partner with an event venue that offers everything from décor to menu options is so you can get all of your meal needs to be taken care of.
 Why would you consider a full meal or hearty appetizers?
 It’s much safer to give your guests food with drink than not.
-A full belly discourages over-drinking, and it’s a great way to make the expensive alcohol last longer, too.
+A full belly discourages over-drinking, and it’s a great way to make the expensive alcohol last longer.

 Make it clear if your corporate party will be employees only, employees and a +1, or employees and clients/partners.
 Sales teams will want to know if there is an opportunity to network.
-Hiring managers will want to use the event to keep an eye out for friends and family that could be the next best new hire.
+Hiring managers will want to use the event to watch for friends and family who could be the next best new hires.
 Customers will expect to see the company represented in a way that’s consistent with the product or service they enjoy using.
+In short, if the event doubles as marketing outreach, ensure your associates know and have clear expectations.

-In short, if the event will double as marketing outreach, make sure your associates know and have clear expectations.
-Some people just want their corporate events to be a good time; if that’s not what you’re offering, be clear about it.
-(You may also want to consider a second “company-only” party to make up for it.)
+Pro Tip: Some people want their corporate events to be a good time; if that’s not what you’re offering, be clear about it.
+You may also want to consider a second “company-only” party to make up for it.

 Most people are stressed this time of year, balancing family events, school programs, shopping, and preparing for guests.
-If you have your party during a time when they wished they were doing something else, that festive feeling may dwindle.
+If you have your party during a time when they wish they were doing something else, that festive feeling may dwindle.

 Should you pay your employees during that time?
 It’s not a bad idea.
 In fact, this can make a thoughtful holiday gift that goes well beyond fruit baskets and cheap plastic desk accessories.
 If you can afford it, consider gifting the party and the time this holiday season.

-Pro Tip: If your company works remotely, another option is to send a holiday gift (maybe a $50 Doordash gift card?) and give your office the day off.
-Ask your colleagues to take pictures of how they spend their day off and share them online the next work day.
+Pro Tip: If your company works remotely, another option is to send a holiday gift (maybe a $50 DoorDash gift card?) and give your office the day off.
+Ask your colleagues to take pictures of how they spend their day off and share them online the next workday.

 In the end, there are many important decisions to make to give your corporate holiday party the best chance of success.
 Considering all the thoughtful planning you’ll have to do, wouldn’t it be nice to give over some of those details to someone else?

+Ready to start planning your company holiday party?
 A great party starts with a great venue.
 Start surveying your office for suggestions or browse the best options online with the EventUp Venue Directory.